What Is Long Division? A Step-By-Step Guide For Primary School

 Long division examples from Maths Appendix 1 National Curriculum

-It is different from the short division method in that the long division written method is less compact.
-The long method of division is most often used when dividing by large numbers – in the primary curriculum, this is usually a 2-digit number (or three digits as a challenge).
-It can be used with or without remainders.
-The first two examples above are more commonly known as ‘chunking’; the third example is an expanded version of the short division method.
+Long division differs from the short division method as it is less compact.
+The long method of division is used most often when dividing by large numbers.
+In the primary curriculum this is usually a 2-digit number (or three digits as a challenge).
+You can use it with or without remainders.

 See also: What is division

-Long division method: How to do long division
+How to do long division step-by-step

 Chunking

-The example below uses the ‘chunking’ form of long division to calculate 432 ÷ 15.
-This variation of the method involves ‘chunking’ a section of the dividend a bit at a time – firstly by subtracting 20 lots of the divisor, which leaves 132, then by subtracting another 8 lots of the divisor, which leaves 12.
 As this amount is smaller than the divisor, this is the remainder.
-The quotient is 28, so the final answer is 28r12 (or, if represented as a fraction, 28 and 12/15 or 28 and ⅘ when simplified).
+The quotient is 28, so the final answer is 28r12 (or, if represented as a fraction, 28 and \frac{12}{15} or 28 and \frac{4}{5} when simplified).

 long division chunking example